- Developer: Bethesda Game Studios

 - Platforms: PC, XONE, PS4

-Let’s recall that Fallout 76 made its debut on November 14th last year on the PC, Xbox One and PlayStation 4 versions.
-The game turned out to be a big disappointment and the PS4 version has an average rating of 53% according to Metacritic.
+Let's remind that Fallout 76 was released on November 14, on PC as well as Xbox One and PlayStation 4.
+The game met with a cold reception - the PC edition now has an average rating of 52% on Metacritic.